 These are some very useful things to keep in mind.
 Thanks so much Pamela!

 Snapseed is a very easy software program to use, and once you get started you won’t be able to quit – guaranteed!
-Get the iPad or iPhone app before your next vacation.
-(Android coming soon.)
-It’s free until June 7th, 2012, so don’t delay.
+Get the iPad, iPhone or Android app before your next vacation.
+It’s free.
 Click here to find out more.

 I’m rather fond of:

 I seem to do similar edits on all my photos, maybe because these filters give my photos nostalgic qualities that I love.

 I have also discovered that certain types of photos work better than others, and I find myself shooting for Snapseed.
 In other words, I’m seeking out images that will work well using these types of edits.
 And I guess if that increases how much and how often I’m shooting for fun, that’s a good thing.

 This video shows my Snapseed workflow.
 Once you edit a couple of your own photos, you’ll start to see what filters and effects you like best.

 The repeatability problem with quick and dirty edits from simple software

 It frustrates me that I can’t repeat exactly the same process on subsequent photos using Snapseed.
 Well I can, but it’s a lot of work to keep track of every setting if I do multiple edits.
 And as Pamela said, if your images are going to illustrate an article or hang on a wall, they should look cohesive.